 Though not a part of the EU, Andorra uses the euro, so you won’t need any extra currency exchanges.
 Plus, the country doesn’t have visa requirements for EU and US nationals, which makes it perfect for a day trip.

-Andorra la Vella, the capital city, is the highest capital in Europe.
-Its 3,356 ft (1,023 m) make it a great starting point for hikes in summer.
+One of the coolest facts about Andorra is that its main city, Andorra la Vella, is the highest capital in Europe.
+The 3,356 ft.
+(1,023 m) elevation makes it a great starting point for hikes in summer.

 But if you feel like shopping, Andorra is great for that since it’s a duty-free retail hub.
 The best place to do that?
 Meritxell Avenue.